"Fathers be good to your daughters

 The mourners huddled around the child and adult graves comforting each other, crying and speechless.
 The attendees were gathered around an elderly man and woman both dressed in black.

 A lone woman stood near the crowd of people.
-She was dressed in black and was visibly uncomfortable and remorseful.
+She was dressed in black and was visibly uncomfortable.
 She was standing apart from the rest of the crowd as she neared the elderly couple.
 She stood silent, standing near the couple crying and hanging head low.
 She did not want everyone to see how upset she was.

 The sermon concluded and the crowd began to disperse back to their vehicles.
 They hugged, consoled for one final moment and parted with their heads low and quiet.

 "Mr. & Mrs. Adams ? " the lone woman said quietly as she walked over and looked up into their swollen eyes and heavy faces.
 "My name is Carrie.
 I just wanted to offer my deepest sympathy for your daughter and granddaughter.
 I am truly sorry for what happened.
 I am so sorry for your loss."